Eduard Josef Wimmer-Wisgrill

 Eduard Josef Wimmer-Wisgrill (2 April 1882 – December 1961) was an Austrian industrial designer, architect, and fashion designer.
 He was active in the first half of the 20th century.
-He is best known for his work in jewelry and garments for the Wiener Werkstätte, as well as for his contributions to the field of modern architecture.
+Wimmer is best known for his work in jewelry and garments for the Wiener Werkstätte, as well as for his contributions to the field of modern architecture.

 Biography

 Eduard Josef Wimmer-Wisgrill was born in Vienna, Austria on 2 April 1882.
 He studied at the Academy of Fine Arts Vienna, and developed an interest in the convergence of art, design and technology.
 Wimmer studied architecture and began his career as a freelance industrial designer, creating mostly furniture and other household items.

 He turned his hand to design in fashion, jewelry, and metalwork, training under Josef Hoffmann, who later invited him to join the workshops.
-He joined the Wiener Werkstätte in 1910 as an "artistic collaborator".
-He quickly became one of Austria's leading designers in the 1920s and 1930s, working for major companies and gaining renown both domestically and internationally for his simple, functional, and modern designs for furniture and household goods.
+In 1910 he joined the Wiener Werkstätte as an "artistic collaborator".
+Quickly, he became one of Austria's leading designers in the 1920s and 1930s, working for major companies and gaining renown both domestically and internationally for his simple, functional, and modern designs for furniture and household goods.

 Wimmer also taught for many years.
 From 1912 to 1913, Wimmer-Wisgrill worked as an assistant professor under Koloman Moser at the Kunstgewerbeschule (School of Applied Arts).
 He was appointed as full professor at the school in 1918 and headed the fashion department until 1921.
 After leaving Vienna in 1922, he spent time in Paris before traveling to the United States, where he visited Joseph Urban at the New York branch of the Wiener Werkstätte.
 In New York, he worked as a fashion, costume, and textile designer for nearly a year before briefly teaching at the Art Institute of Chicago in 1923.

 Upon returning to Vienna in 1924, he resumed teaching at the Kunstgewerbeschule and headed the fashion and textile department from 1925 until his retirement in 1953.
-Although officially retiring in 1955, he continued to paint landscapes and floral subjects until his death in Vienna in December 1961.
+Despite officially retiring in 1955, he continued to paint landscapes and floral subjects until his death in Vienna in December 1961.
 Although his work was somewhat forgotten after his death, there has been a renewed appreciation for it in recent years, and his designs and architecture are now recognized as a significant example of the intersection of art, design, and technology in the early 20th century.